Cholent and all Variations Ashkenazi and Sephardi Recipe

 1 teaspoon turmeric

-Place the ingredients in a crockpot or in another heavy pot.
+Place the ingredients in a crockpot or in another heavy pot (consider pacing the grain in a separate cheesecloth bag, see above).
 Add about 10 cups water.
 Plug in the crockpot just before Shabbos (if you are using a regular pot, bring it to a boil just before Shabbos).
 Leave the cholent on a low temperature setting.

 Cholent Variations: I am highlighting all the variations that will work for Passover: who knows, you might get even more attached to that week’s cholent than to the one you eat year round!